 Successful promotion of children's health is rooted in a partnership of families, communities, health care providers, and public health providers.
-Iowa's Child Health programs promote the development of local systems of health care to ensure that all lowa children have regular, preventive health care.
-Child Health programs strive to make family-centered, community-based, and culturally-sensitive health services available to all Iowa children.
+Iowa's Child and Adolescent Health programs promote the development of local systems of health care to ensure that all lowa children and youth have regular, preventive health care.
+Child and Adolescent Health programs strive to make family-centered, community-based, and culturally-sensitive health services available to all Iowa children and youth.

+Did you know?
 Research shows that for every \$1 invested in early health care and education of a young child, Iowa will see an economic return of \$17 per child.

-Why are Child Health programs important to promoting and protecting the health of Iowans?
+Why are Child and Adolescent Health programs important to protecting and improving the health of Iowans?

-- services that affect a child's physical and mental health, success in school, and health in later years. - Child Health programs advocate for medical homes that provide a consistent source of comprehensive primary care and facilitate partnerships between families and providers. - Child Health programs reach out to underserved populations, who are least likely to access preventive health services.
-Programs serve low-income children, adolescents, and minorities. - Child Health programs address barriers to accessing preventive health services including health care coverage, transportation, and interpretation. - Child Health programs link families to community-based services based upon family needs.
+- Child and Adolescent Health programs provide access to regular preventive health services that affect a child's physical and mental health, success in school, and health in later years. - Child and Adolescent Health programs advocate for medical homes that provide a consistent source of comprehensive primary care and facilitate partnerships between families and providers. - Child and Adolescent Health programs reach out to underserved and disparate populations, who are least likely to access preventive health services.
+Programs serve low-income children and youth. - Child and Adolescent Health programs address barriers to accessing preventive health services including health care coverage, transportation, and interpretation. - Child and Adolescent Health programs link families to community-based services based upon family needs.

-- Provide funding for 22 Child Health centers that assure child health services are available in all 99 counties for children and youth ages birth to 22.
-In FFY 2015, 204,625 Iowa children accessed health care services through lowa's communitybased Child Health centers. - Encourage community-based Child Health agencies to work closely with medical providers to ensure family-centered, community-based, and culturally-sensitive preventive health services are offered. - Provide access to community-based health resources through the toll free Healthy Families Line, a 24-hour information and referral phone line.

-- Assist with developing local health care systems that meet present and future health needs. - Support community-based child health agencies that link clients to medical and dental providers and other needed services.
+- Provide funding for 23 Child and Adolescent Health programs that assure child and adolescent health services are available in all 99 counties for children and youth ages birth to 22.
+In FFY 2016, 166,041 Iowa children accessed health care services through Iowa's community-based Child and Adolescent Health centers. - Encourage community-based Child and Adolescent Health agencies to work closely with medical providers to ensure family-centered, community-based, and culturally-sensitive preventive health services are offered. - Provide access to community-based health resources through the toll free Healthy Families Line, a 24-hour information and referral phone line. - Assist with developing local health care systems that meet present and future health needs. - Support community-based child and adolescent health agencies that link clients to medical and dental providers and other needed services.

-Percent of Medicaid enrolled children who receive at least one recommended well child exam.
+Page 23 of 120 01/2017 • Percent of Medicaid enrolled children who receive at least one recommended well child exam.

 Data Source: Federal CMS 416 report.
 Data are available annually.
 Beginning with federal fiscal year (FFY) 2010 data, the report is based upon the number of children continuously enrolled in Medicaid for a minimum of 90 days who receive at least one well child exam during the year.
-2015 data not yet available.

 How are we doing?
 The percent of Medicaid enrolled children receiving at least one well child exam per year remained stable at 81% from FFY 2010 - FFY 2013.
-In 2014, lowa made adjustments in how the data was pulled which resulted in a decrease to 70%.
-The minimum expectation for all states set by the national Centers for Medicare and Medicaid Services (CMS) is 80%.
+In 2014, Iowa made adjustments in how the data was pulled, which led to a decrease to 70% in FFY 2014, with a 3% increase noted in FFY 2015.
+The target for all states set by the national Centers for Medicare and Medicaid Services (CMS) is 80%.

-Percent of children served in Child Health programs who report a medical home.
+Percent of children served in Child and Adolescent Health programs who report a medical home.

 Data Source: Child & Adolescent Reporting System (CAReS).
 Annual unduplicated counts are based upon the federal fiscal year (FFY) October-September.
-Beginning with FFY 2011, this data is based upon the number of children that received services where their medical home status could be assessed.
+Beginning with FFY 2011, this data is based upon the number of children that received services where their medical home status could be assessed

 How are we doing?
-The percent of children served whose families report a medical home has remained consistent at 92 - 94% from FFY 2011 - FFY 2015.
+The percent of children and adolescents served reporting a medical home is 90.52% for FFY 2016.